renerocksai/sublime_zk/README.md

 # 201710310128 This is a note with its ID in the title
 tags=

-The setting id_in_title is set to "true".
+The setting id_in_title is set to true.
 ```

 Example for a note created without ID: